charlesfrye/charlesfrye.github.io/_posts/2017-08-17-linear-algebra-for-neuroscientists.markdown

 The first property is called *scaling* and the second property is called *superposition*.
-Real neurons don't have either of these properties -- as an example, multiplying the input current to a neuron by seven million won't cause the output to be seven million times greater, it'll just fry the neuron -- but our cartoon neurons do.
+Real neurons don't have either of these properties -- as a very rough example, multiplying the input current to a neuron by seven million won't cause the output to be seven million times greater, it'll just fry the neuron -- but our cartoon neurons do.
-This will make it possible for us to write down how our neurons behave.
+This will make it possible for us to write down precisely how our neurons behave.

 ### Experiment #1: Measuring the Behavior of a Single Neuron